Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Ultram (Tramadol Hydrochloride)

-An added advantage to this drug is the availability of an extended release formulation which means that once ingested, the drug is slowly released into the blood over a longer period of time, thereby providing relief for chronic pain for 24 hrs.
+An added advantage to this drug is the availability of an extended-release formulation, which means that once ingested, the drug is slowly released into the blood over a longer period of time, thereby providing relief for chronic pain for 24 hours.

 Side effects: